Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

 for any web hosting, support or update costs.

-Compare these costs with the following standard estimated costs to deliver completed conventional manual soil survey products:
+Compare these costs with the following standard estimated costs to deliver completed conventional manual soil survey products (see also section \@ref(mapping-accuracy-soil-survey-costs)):

   - USDA estimate of the total soil survey costs: 4 US\$ per ha for 1:20,000 scale maps [@Durana2008] to map USA48 area = 3.2 billion